Guitar Street in Ho Chi Minh City Vietnam

 Here I’m holding a Vietnamese style guitar.

-Bizarre tuning and the body construction was lower quality so the tone was very tinny . but note the scalloped fingerboard.
-There’s a better photo here of just how deep the scallop is.
+Bizarre tuning and the body construction was lower quality so the tone was very tinny.
+Note the scalloped fingerboard.
+There’s a better photo below of just how deep the scallop is.

 (It’s also interesting to note that all of the repair and set up work is being done on the floor like the use of a stool of a headstock rest.)